Georgios Siantos: Role during the Resistance and the Civil War

 The same year Nikolaos Zachariadis, the General Secretary of KKE was transferred by the Germans to the Dachau concentration camp, and Siantos undertook the leadership of the party as acting Secretary General.
 During the German occupation of Greece from 1941–1944, Siantos led the Communist-dominated Greek National Liberation Army, and he also played an important role in the establishment of the Political Committee of National Liberation in 1944.
 The same year representatives from all political parties and resistance groups came together at a conference in Lebanon, seeking an agreement about a government of national unity.
-According to another agreement signed in Caserta of Italy in September 1944, all the resistance forces in Greece were placed under the command of a British officer, General Ronald Scobie.
+According to the September 1944 Caserta Agreement, all the resistance forces in Greece were placed under the command of a British officer, General Ronald Scobie.
 Siantos opposed the signing of both agreements, but he then was one of those who argued for their full implementation.

 During the Dekevriana Siantos undertook the conduct of the military forces of EAM.
 After the intervention of the British forces in Greece led by Scobie in favor of the government, EAM was defeated, and Siantos faced a fierce criticism by his own comrades for his choices; even Zachariadis called him "agent of the British".
 In February 1945 Siantos led the delegation of KKE and EAM that negotiated the Treaty of Varkiza with the Greek government and the other political parties.
 He signed the Treaty but after only four months he turned the command of the party over to Zachariadis, who returned to Greece.
 He typically remained member of the politburo, but had no leverage on the party; the defeat of 1944 had cast a slur on his reputation within the party.

 Death and legacy

-Siantos died of a heart attack on 20 May 1947 in the private home of the prominent Greek communist doctor, Petros Kokkalis.
-In 1957 a special committee of KKE rehabilitated Siantos in the party's esteem.
+Siantos died of a heart attack on 20 May 1947 in Athens, at the private residence of the prominent Greek communist doctor Petros Kokkalis.
+In 1957, a special committee of KKE rehabilitated Siantos in the party's esteem.